drexelwireless/iot-processing-framework/README.md

 `pip install --user <package-name>`.

 Packages:
 See the Dockerfile in each subdirectory for deployment instructions; these can be executed manually for a local installation, or containerized using Docker.
+The deploy.sh script will handle the installation.

+On Cygwin, you may need to set `export MPLBACKEND=Qt4Agg` to use with matplotlib.

 This package assumes an installation of python3 and pip3.